-In developing an opinion relating to claim reserves and other actuarial items, the appointed actuary is to use professional judgment in determining whether it is unqualified, qualified, adverse or inconclusive.
-The instructions include definitions of qualified, adverse and inconclusive.
-If, under the definitions none of these applies, then by default the opinion may be unqualified.
+In developing an opinion relating to claim reserves and other actuarial items, the appointed actuary is to use professional judgment in determining whether it is unqualified, qualified, adverse, or inconclusive.
+The instructions include definitions of qualified, adverse, and inconclusive.
+If under the definitions none of these applies, then by default the opinion may be unqualified.

-A qualified opinion results from a situation where the actuary can determine that all liabilities, except for specifically defined components, make a good and sufficient provision.
+A qualified opinion results from a situation in which the actuary can determine that all liabilities, except for specifically defined components, make a good and sufficient provision.
 In this scenario, the actuary should state that the liabilities make a good and sufficient provision except for the amounts for which the opinion is qualified.
 It is not necessary to issue a qualified opinion if the amounts in question are believed by the actuary to be immaterial.
 For example, if the actuary has not performed asset adequacy analysis and does not believe that performing such analysis would result in a material additional liability, it is not necessary to qualify the opinion.

 An adverse opinion arises when the actuary determines that the reserves and liabilities are not good and sufficient.
-Adverse opinions may have significant regulatory repercussions for the company and, as such, the actuary should thoroughly communicate the findings and the bases of the findings to the company and the Board of Directors prior to issuing such an opinion.
+Adverse opinions may have significant regulatory repercussions for the company and, as such, the actuary would be well advised to communicate thoroughly the findings and the bases of the findings to the company and the board of directors before issuing such an opinion.

-An inconclusive opinion is when the actuary is unable to form an opinion due to deficiencies in data, analysis, assumptions or related information.
-An inconclusive opinion should include a description as to what deficiencies caused this conclusion.
-If the company has limited historical experience data or a material new line of business, it may not be necessary to issue an inconclusive opinion; actuarial educational literature provides several alternative methods of establishing appropriate liabilities in these situations.
+An inconclusive opinion occurs when the actuary is unable to form an opinion due to deficiencies in data, analysis, assumptions, or related information.
+An inconclusive opinion should include a description as to the deficiencies that caused this conclusion.
+If the company has limited historical experience data or a material new line of business, it may not be necessary to issue an inconclusive opinion; actuarial literature provides several alternative methods of establishing appropriate liabilities in these situations.